Next StepsUpstate Neurology | Epilepsy Center

 - Vasculitis, which can happen with problems like lupus

-- Any problem that keeps oxygen from getting to the brain, such as near drowning
+- Any problem that keeps oxygen from the brain, such as near drowning

-- Celiac disease —an immune disease in which people cannot eat wheat gluten
+- Celiac disease—an immune disorder in which people cannot eat wheat gluten

 - Certain illegal drugs , such as cocaine , amphetamines, and phencyclidine